leonemma/NBA-stats-1996-2021/README.md

 - Top 10% Scoring Low
 - Top 10% Rebounding Low
 - Top 10% Passing Low

+  ** We define an all-star player by not only consistently achieving a points per game performance higher than 90% of the population but also surpassing the 90th percentile in either rebounds or assists per game**
 ```python
 scoring = round(players['pts'].quantile(0.9),2)
 rebounding = round(players['reb'].quantile(0.9),2)